Ruby Schleicher: Early life and state football

-Before playing football, Schleicher played basketball and won the Smarter than Smoking Female Player of the Year award while playing with SBL team Willetton Tigers, She also represented the under-16 and the under-18 Western Australian Metropolitan teams.
+As a junior basketball player with the Willetton Tigers, Schleicher won the Western Australian Basketball League (WABL) Female Player of the Year award in 2014.
+She also represented the under-16 and the under-18 Western Australian Metropolitan teams.
 She was on the way to receiving a basketball scholarship at an American college, before breaking a vertebra playing and half-a-year later breaking one on the other side while surfing, which as a result of the college decided not to risk her.

 In 2015, Schleicher was named in the Western Australian squad for the AFL Youth Girls National Championships.
 In 2016, she played with the WA Youth Girls team who made the Grand Final, before getting the opportunity to play senior football for her local WAWFL club East Fremantle.
 In her last game of the year she was the starting ruck for East Fremantle in the Grand Final.

 In the winter during the off-season between the 2017 and 2018 AFLW seasons, Schleicher decided to stay in Melbourne and play in the VFLW with the St Kilda Sharks.
 She debuted with the St Kilda Sharks in their round 1 match against Eastern Devils, winning by one point.